ConstructionPlacements

 8. Leighton Asia (CIMIC Group) (Australia) – Regional Contractor for Hyperscale Campuses

-Leighton Asia, part of the CIMIC/Hochtief group, has carved out a significant niche in data center construction across Asia.
+Leighton Asia, part of the CIMIC/Hochtief group, has carved out a significant niche in data center construction across Asia, becoming a preferred contractor for global hyperscale clients.

-Notable Projects: Leighton Asia has won contracts for multiple “Project Thunderbird” data centers – the codename for Microsoft’s hyperscale builds in APAC.
-The company is constructing a 64MW high-density data center in Cyberjaya, Malaysia, which features liquid-cooling readiness and near-zero water usage.
+Notable Projects: Leighton Asia has won multiple contracts for “Project Thunderbird”—the codename for Microsoft’s hyperscale builds in APAC.
+The company is constructing a 64MW high-density, liquid-cooling-ready data center in Cyberjaya, Malaysia, featuring near-zero water usage.
+The firm has also reached key milestones on data center projects in Hyderabad, India, and the Philippines.

 9. Gamuda Berhad (Malaysia) – Diversifying Infrastructure Giant Embracing Data Centers

-Malaysian construction giant Gamuda has made bold moves into data center construction, securing major contracts with global tech companies.
+Malaysian construction giant Gamuda has made bold, high-value moves into data center construction, securing transformative contracts with global tech companies.

-Strategic Vision: The company has announced plans to develop up to 1,000 MW of data center capacity on its land bank as part of Malaysia’s Vision Valley 2.0.
+Strategic Vision: The company has announced plans to develop up to 1,000 MW of data center capacity on its land bank as part of Malaysia’s Vision Valley 2.0—positioning Gamuda as a long-term infrastructure architect for Southeast Asia’s digital economy.

 10. YTL Power International (Malaysia) – Green Data Center Park Developer

-YTL Power, through YTL Data Centers, is pioneering sustainable data center development with renewable energy integration.
+YTL Power, through YTL Data Centers, is pioneering sustainable data center development, combining renewable energy integration with world-class infrastructure design.

-Flagship Project: The YTL Green Data Center Park in Johor, Malaysia – a planned 500 MW campus spanning 275 acres, designed to run on solar power and other green energy sources.
-This is Malaysia’s first integrated solar-powered DC park.
+Flagship Project: The YTL Green Data Center Park in Johor, Malaysia—a planned 500 MW campus spanning 275 acres, designed to run on solar power.
+This is Malaysia’s first integrated solar-powered data center park, with Sea Ltd. as anchor tenant (RM 1.5 billion Phase 1 investment).

 Financial Catalysts and Investment Partners

-11. GIC Private Ltd. (Singapore) – Sovereign Investor Fueling Data Center Expansion
+11. GIC Private Ltd. (Singapore) – Sovereign Investor Fuelling Data Center Expansion

-While not a contractor, GIC’s role as a sovereign wealth fund is crucial in financing major APAC data center projects.
+While not a contractor, GIC’s role as Singapore’s sovereign wealth fund is pivotal in financing major APAC data center projects and enabling regional construction at scale.

 Property Developers Entering Digital Infrastructure